-- a) The case report is well presented with a clear layout. - o Professional English is used with appropriate spelling and grammar. - The font must be 12 point font. - The font used is to be consistent throughout the case, for example Arial or Times New Roman. - The report must be double-spaced. - Pages must be numbered and should be printed double sided when possible. - b) The data is organised and presented in a logical and coherent manner. - c) All references cited in the text are listed at the end of the report in an accepted reference style that uses superscript numbers in the body of the case, e.g. Vancouver style.
+- a) The case report is well presented with a clear layout. - o Professional English is used with appropriate spelling and grammar. - The font must be 12 point font. - The font used is to be consistent throughout the case, for example Arial or Times New Roman. - The report must be double-spaced. - Pages must be numbered and should be printed double sided when possible. - b) The data is organised and presented in a logical and coherent manner. - c) All references cited in the text are listed at the end of the report in Vancouver referencing style only.
 (This is to ensure the word count can be verified). - d) The report has been carefully proofread (by supervisor and/or third party, as well as by the trainee). - It is recommended that trainees seek advice in relation to the style of expression, use of language, structure and organisation of content, which could be provided by a colleague or a professional editor.
-In relation to the specific clinical content/clarity of clinical concepts, trainees should consult their supervisor or another clinician.

-- Trainees are reminded that they are required to submit work that is their own independent undertaking.
+In relation to the specific clinical content/clarity of clinical concepts, trainees should consult their supervisor or another clinician. - Trainees are reminded that they are required to submit work that is their own independent undertaking.
 The Case History Subcommittee encourages and supports the formative process that occurs when trainees and supervisors/Directors of Training review draft case submissions.
-Careful proofreading by a third party is recommended; however, for a professional editor or supervisor/DOT to substantially modify the content of the case report would be considered unauthorised collaboration. - Trainees are reminded to adhere to the de-identification and confidentiality requirements for the case report before seeking advice from a third party non-clinician.
+Careful proofreading by a third party is recommended; however, for a professional editor or supervisor/DOT to substantially modify the content of the case report would be considered unauthorised collaboration.

+Trainees are reminded to adhere to the de-identification and confidentiality requirements for the case report before seeking advice from a third party non-clinician.